freebelion/HurPsy/HurPsyLib/Documentation/HurPsyLib.Experiment.md

 ## Experiment.RemoveStimulus(string) Method

-The method which removes the `Stimulus` object with the given id from `stimulusDict` collection.
+This method removes the `Stimulus` object with the given id from `stimulusDict` collection.

 ```csharp
 public void RemoveStimulus(string stimId);